farski/awholenother.com/_posts/2022-11-27-aws-lambda-functions-in-rust-the-easy-way.md

 At the time of writing, `edition = "2021"` was the most recent Rust edition that was compatible with the other things necessary to make this all work.

 Setting `autobins = false` disables the automatic target discovery that happens by default when compiling binaries with Cargo.
-In order to create a binary that matches the Lambda service's expectations for how binaries are named, the configuration for the output binary will be explicitly defined further down the Cargo file.
+In order to create a binary that matches the Lambda service’s expectations for how binaries are named, the configuration for the output binary will be explicitly defined further down the Cargo file.

 As far as I know, `tokio` is the best option currently for an async Rust runtime on Lambda.
 Others may also work, but I have not tried them.

 The line of code in this file that does the most heavy lifting is `lambda_runtime = "^0.7.0"`. `lambda_runtime` is a Rust [project maintained by AWS](https://github.com/awslabs/aws-lambda-rust-runtime) that does pretty much all the work required for creating a binary that knows how to "talk back" to the underlying Lambda platform.

-If you think about our original Node.js-based Lambda function, there are three layers: the Lambda service, the Node.js runtime that's offered natively, and the JavaScript code that we provided.
+If you think about our original Node.js-based Lambda function, there are three layers: the Lambda service, the Node.js runtime that’s offered natively, and the JavaScript code that we provided.
 The Lambda service is responsible for things like provisioning resources needed in AWS data centers to run your code and ultimately controls data into and out of a function execution.
 The runtime knows how to interact with that service layer, and also knows how to interpret JavaScript code.
 The JavaScript code is our business logic that the runtime consumes.

 Rust is a bit different, since there is no middle layer interpretting code on the fly.
 Instead, we need to teach out binaries to interact with the Lambda service layer directly, at the same time as they are taking care of our business logic.
 You could read up on the API for building custom Lambda runtimes and implement that interface yourself, but `lambda_runtime` provides a stable, nearly first-party alternative.
-It provides a few primatives that we can implement in our own Rust code to ensure that inputs coming from the service layer and outputs we're sending back are handled correctly, and work in the same way that the native runtimes like Node.js and Python would.
+It provides a few primatives that we can implement in our own Rust code to ensure that inputs coming from the service layer and outputs we’re sending back are handled correctly, and work in the same way that the native runtimes like Node.js and Python would.

-To put it another way, our binary _is_ the custom runtime, it's not something we're running within a custom runtime.
+To put it another way, our binary _is_ the custom runtime, it’s not something we’re running within a custom runtime.

 ```toml
 serde = "^1"